Hypherix/mining-ramp-exam-thesis-codebase/readme.md

 As mentioned, the scenario has a lifespan.
 Within this lifespan duration, the scenario checks if new vehicles will enter the ramp, in which case it puts the vehicles in their respective queues.
 The scenario ends as soon as (1) all vehicles have reached their destinations, and (2) the lifespan duration has expired.

+The following list includes the main constraints of the scenario:
+1. The ramp only has one lane, which is the main bottlenect.
+This means to no two a can pass by each other whilst simultaneously moving along the ramp.
+As mentioned, passing bays can be used to alleviate this bottlenect.
+A passing bay can fit at most one vehicle at a time.
+2. Whereas agents are allowed to wait inside a passing bay, they may not wait or turn directions whilst on the ramp itself.
+3. Some vehicles must never stop once they enter the ramp.
+Such vehicles are therefore not able to enter passing bays, meaning that any oncoming vehicles must give way, either by staying in the queue or, if it has already entered the ramp, by occupying a passing bay.
+4. Implied by the previous constraint is that some vehicles have higher priority than others.
+In a practical scenario, such a prioritised vehicle might be one that carries workers to the underground whenever they are urgently needed, or one that is heading to the surface when the mine suffers lack of space.
+5. The queues must maintain a valid queue behaviour.
+More specifically, if an agent inside the queue stays in the same vertex with the vertex in fron being free, this is an invalid behaviour.
+All vehicles must always move forward if such a move is possible inside the queue.

 ## User Controls

 The software gives the user ability to control the features of the mining ramp, the vehicles and their properties, and the scenario lifespan duration.
 The mining ramp has the following adjustable properties:
-+ length
++ Length
-+ passing bays and their locations
++ Passing bays and their locations
-+ queue lengths
++ Queue lengths

 Each vehicle has the following adjustable properties:
-+ direction of travel
++ Direction of travel
-+ ability to use passing bays
++ Ability to use passing bays
-+ priority status
++ Priority status
-+ velocity (a bit misleading since only velocity = 1 works in this version)
++ Velocity (a bit misleading since only velocity = 1 works in this version)

 As is explained later, the user decides what algorithms to apply on a scenario.
 Whenever the algorithms have run, a UI appears which allows the user to graphically see the solutions of the algorithms time step by time step.

 ## Algorithms

 The algorithms implemented in this software closely follows those described in their respective original papers.
 Due to the extensive constraints and bottlenecks of the mining ramp scenario, however, the algorithm have been slightly modified to be compatible with the scenario.
+More specifically, the algorithms have been extended to conform to the constraints listed in the introduction.

 ### A*

-The first algorithm is an ordinary A\* extended to work with multiple agents.
+The first algorithm is an ordinary A\* extended to work with multiple vehicles (heceforth referred to as agents).
 There are two frequently seen extensions of multi-agent A\*: [Operator Decomposition and Independence Detection](	https://doi.org/10.1609/aaai.v24i1.7564 ).
 Neither of these are implemented due to the limited benefit they would add with this scenario.

 ### Increasing Cost Tree Search (ICTS)